 Yes, you may apply.
 Applicants do not need to be affiliated with a college or university.

 Yes, you may apply.
 Applicants do not need to be currently enrolled in graduate school or living in the United States.
+However, you may encounter difficulties accessing the online application form if you are located overseas.
+If so, please contact us by email so we can provide an alternative.

 Regretfully, no. Applicants be must be either a U.S. citizen or have a U.S. permanent resident visa (i.e., "green card or immigrant").